emezeta/linux-x1e80100-dell-l7455/README.md

 # Linux x1e-80-100 Dell Latitude 7455
-### Snapdragon-Powered Dell 7455: The Quest for Linux Boot
+### Snapdragon-Powered Dell Latitude 7455: The Quest for Linux Boot

 I have no prior experience with firmware or low-level development — my background is mostly long-term Linux use, almost 20 years, and some basic programming skills.
 A few months ago, I got a Dell Latitude 7455 with a Snapdragon X Elite (x1e-80-100), running Windows 11.
 After digging around online and checking out some interesting projects like [Ubuntu Concept](https://discourse.ubuntu.com/t/ubuntu-24-10-concept-snapdragon-x-elite/48800), [Linaro Debian Installer](https://git.codelinaro.org/linaro/qcomlt/demos/debian-12-installer-image) and others, I started jotting down notes and running a few experiments.